vladislavtomenko/djangopolls-kubernetes/README.md

 ### What can be improved?

 * Scalable database server in kubernetes cluster
-* Nginx balancer in front of applications
+* Nginx server in front of applications
 * Integration tests